TATUMGAMES/TG-MIKROS-MAFIA-BOT/docs/API_GAME_PROMOTION_SCHEDULE.md

 ## Feature Overview

-This API delivers a list of active indie games that should be promoted by the MIKROS Bot.
-The data includes timing control via deadlines, custom promotional messages, and asset links for rich embeds.
-The bot periodically fetches this data and posts promotions to configured Discord channels based on server-specific verbosity settings.
+This API delivers a list of active games/apps that should be promoted by the MIKROS Bot.
+The bot uses the `/getAllApps` endpoint to fetch app data with campaign information, then automatically schedules and posts promotions using a 4-step story format while respecting campaign dates and verbosity settings.

 ## Why This API is Needed

-- **Automated Marketing**: Indie developers get automatic exposure across Discord communities
+- **Automated Marketing**: Games get automatic exposure across Discord communities
-- **Timing Control**: Promotions only post after specified deadlines (e.g., after launch)
+- **Campaign Control**: Promotions only post during active campaign periods
-- **Customization**: Developers can provide custom messages or let the bot generate them
+- **4-Step Story Format**: Structured promotion flow (introduce → details → multi-game → final chance)
-- **Tracking**: `isPushed` flag prevents duplicate promotions
+- **Spam Prevention**: Respects verbosity settings and minimum intervals
 - **Scalability**: Centralized system manages promotions across all MIKROS Bot instances
 - **Quality Control**: Marketing team can curate which games get promoted and when